-At this point you might be wondering what exactly is credit union educational financing.
-Credit union college loans are private student loans.
-Meaning, the student loan is issued by a private student loan lender.
+Credit union private student loans are issued by a private lender.
 In this case, the private lender would be the credit union.
 In comparison to federal student loans, private student loans usually have less repayment options and higher interest rates.

-To get a private student loan from a credit union you will need to fill out an application directly with the credit union.
+To get credit union private student loans you will need to fill out an application directly with the specific credit union.
 Each credit union may have its own underwriting criteria used to approve application for the loan.
 In general, you must have above $25,000 in annual income, a good credit score, and a debt-to-income ratio below 40% in order to qualify.

 If you do not meet these qualifications you will need to apply with a cosigner.
 A cosigner is a credit worthy individual who agrees to take responsibility for the loan should the primary borrower fail to repay.
 Student debt offered by credit unions can be cosigned by parents, grandparents, or really anyone.

 Student loan refinance is a popular subject in the news and media these days.
-If you haven’t yet heard of student loan refinance or consolidation you need to crawl yourself out from under your rock.
 Student loan refinance and consolidation is a great option for borrowers looking to lower their interest rate on their student loans.
 Having a lower interest rate means having a lower monthly payment and significant savings over the long term.

 Want to save on student loans?
 Check out Thrivent Student Loans!